Definition – Opportunity cost is the next best alternative foregone.

-At point C, the economy is inefficient.
+At point D, the economy is inefficient.
 We can increase both goods and services without any opportunity cost.

-The Cost of War.
-If the government spends $870bn on a war, it is $870bn they cannot spend on education, health care or cutting taxes / reducing budget deficit.
+The cost of war.
+If the government spends $870bn on a war, it is $870bn they cannot spend on education, health care or cutting taxes / reducing the budget deficit.

-Spending on new road.
-If the government build a new road, then that money can’t be used for alternative spending plans, such as education and health care.
+Spending on new roads.
+If the government build a new road, then that money can’t be used for alternative spending plans, such as education and healthcare.

+Time.
 If you have 12 hours at your disposal during the day, you could spend these hours in work or leisure.
-The opportunity cost of spending all day watching TV, is that you are not able to do any study during the day.
+The opportunity cost of spending all day watching TV is that you are not able to do any study during the day.

 Actual Opportunity Cost

 Suppose you buy a new car for £10,000.
 After three years it has depreciated in value to £3,000.
-What is opportunity cost of deciding to keeping the car?
+What is the opportunity cost of deciding to keep the car?

 The opportunity cost of keeping the car is the £3,000 you could have got for selling the car.
 The price you bought it for is not relevant here